openmls/openmls/openmls-tree-health/README.md

 region restores it.
 The closer a leaf is to the removed slot in the tree topology, the more of the blanked path their `update_path` covers.

+When a leaf is added it is listed as unmerged on its non-blank ancestor nodes.
+The resolution of a node (RFC 9420 §4.1.1) includes all its unmerged leaves, so each unmerged entry adds one extra HPKE ciphertext to commits.
+A self-update by the newly added member removes it from those lists.

 This crate provides helpers to identify those candidates, covering two workflows:

 - **Proactive** — pick who should commit the Remove; their mandatory `update_path` re-keys the shared path in the same commit, at no extra cost.
 - **Reactive** — pick who should self-update after someone else committed the Remove; their follow-up commit re-keys the now-blank region.
+- **Unmerged leaves** — pick who should self-update to most reduce the root resolution size after one or more Add operations.

 ## Usage